 So I think we're relatively comfortable about what's driving those inflation rates in the US.
 When we look at the UK and Europe, inflation has been coming down much closer to that target level, and it's expected to get to that two percent level in the UK some point in the second quarter before potentially accelerating a little bit in the second half of the year.
 But it certainly looks to me like the Bank of England are now in a position to seriously consider interest rate cuts as we move into the the second half of the year.

 Now I think that will have a a supportive, force on the UK economy to some degree, but those rate cuts are likely to be pretty slow.
-And, ultimately, they're gonna settle at a much higher rate than we've seen in previous decades.
+And, ultimately, they're going to settle at a much higher rate than we've seen in previous decades.
 So some more headwinds to come really for for the UK economy, although perhaps lessening a little bit.

 Thank you, Lindsay, and thank you very much for your time.
 I hope you found it useful.
 If you have any questions about what we've discussed today, please contact your financial adviser.